bmacgill87/task-tracker/README.md

 ---

 ### Implementation 🛠

-Built using TypeScript and Node.js, this application follows a Model-View-Controller (MVC) architecture.
+This application was built using TypeScript and Node.js.
+It also uses SimpleKit, a UI toolkit, for the interface design components.
+The architecture follows a Model-View-Controller (MVC) pattern, and utilizes the observer pattern to automatically update views in response to changes in the model's state.

 ---